diegopacheco/java-pocs/pocs/if-alternatives-fun/README.md

 There are many ways we can handle decisions, from the simple *if* in the code to a generic service with admin interface using a database.
-There are many ways we can express deciions, our decision can be rooted in different schools of tought like:
+There are many ways we can express decisions, our decision can be rooted in different schools of tought like:
 * Procedural Style - C language style
 * Object Oriented - DDD, Pure Objects, Elegant Objects
 * Generic - using generic data structures and dynamic tecniques